Hair Wraps & Head Scarves for Hair Loss

 Luckily, my lovely friends had given me a beautiful gift before I left – a silky patterned headscarf.
 YouTube taught me how to tie a headscarf and that turban style became the look I love today.

 Then I got a black one.
 And a turquoise one.
 And… Well.
-I became obsessed with head scarves!
+I was a tad obsessed!

 girl wearing pretty yellow headscarf